-When a special new friend told me she was celebrating her October birthday with a girls’ weekend in Salem, I knew this was the beginning of a beautiful friendship.
-Not Vegas, not NYC, but Salem, Massachusetts, known best for its infamous witch-hunts, hauntings, Halloween die-hards, and those with a soft spot for the macabre.
-That’s my kinda girl.
+It’s only natural that “Witch City” would make for the ultimate girls’ weekend.
+Not Vegas, not Miami or NYC, but Salem, Massachusetts, known best for its infamous witch-hunts, hauntings, Halloween die-hards, and those with a soft spot for the macabre.
+Girls who love Salem are my kind of girls.

 During the Salem witch trials (1692-1693) more than two-hundred people were accused of wielding the “Devil’s magic” — witchcraft.
 Twenty were killed, mostly hanged, or tortured and “pressed” (that is, literally put between two boards and pressed down on until they died — not burned at a stake, as popular myth has it).
 We now know it was all over land, money and good old fashioned greed and jealousy.